Leo-Corporation/LeoCorpLibrary-Web/documentation/README.md

 ---
 # Welcome to LeoCorpLibrary
 ## Introduction
 Welcome to LeoCorpLibrary's documentation.
-You will fin here all the documentation of LeoCorpLibrary and LeoCorpLibrary.Core.
+You will find here all the documentation of LeoCorpLibrary and LeoCorpLibrary.Core.

 ## What you need to know
 The `LeoCorpLibrary` package is only available for Windows devices whereas the `LeoCorpLibrary.Core` package is available for all platforms.

-In this documentation, there is some symbols that migh be used to specify the compatibility of a method, function or other:
+In this documentation, there are some symbols that might be used to specify the compatibility of a method, function or other:

 | Symbol | Signification |
 | :----: | :-----------: |